 Introduction to Acid Formation in Refrigeration Systems

 The refrigeration system is designed to transfer heat efficiently, relying on precise chemical and physical processes.
-That said, when moisture or acidic substances enter the system, they can react with refrigerants or metal components, leading to the creation of acid.
+On the flip side, when moisture or acidic substances enter the system, they can react with refrigerants or metal components, leading to the creation of acid.
 This process is not instantaneous but develops over time, often due to improper maintenance, leaks, or the use of low-quality refrigerants.
 Once acid is created within the refrigeration system, it can corrode pipes, valves, and coils, reducing performance and increasing the risk of system failure.
 The term "once acid is created within the refrigeration system" highlights the irreversible nature of this issue, as once the acid forms, it can spread and cause widespread damage if not addressed promptly.

 How Acid Forms in Refrigeration Systems